expectedpayoff/expectedpayoff.github.broken/source/_posts/2013-03-22-bitcoin-and-the-byzantine-generals-problem.markdown

 2. The invention of public key cryptography.

 3. The invention of the [P2P][10] [Bitorrent Protocol][11].
-Bittorrent was originally developed for sharing many files between relatively small subsets of the users on the network, but Bitcoin repurposes it to share a single file amongst *all* users.
+Bittorrent was originally developed for sharing many static files between relatively small subsets of the users on the network, but Bitcoin repurposes it to share a single continuously-updating file amongst *all* users.

 4. The realization that adding a simple time delay into the system along with public key cryptography to verify individual transactions could solve the problem.